jlitte7/KingSeat/README.md

   - Win streaks in green
   - Losing streaks in red (for motivation!)
   - Shows your best streak below

+#### League View Features
+- **League-Specific Breakdown**: View your performance in each league separately
+- **Per-League Stats**: Games played, win percentage, PPR, and accuracy for each league
+- **Compare Leagues**: See which leagues you perform best in
+- **Match Tracking**: Each league shows number of matches and your record

+#### Global View Features
+- **Global Rank Display**: See your rank out of all app users
+  - Large rank number (#1, #50, #200, etc.)
+  - Total user count
+  - Percentile ranking (e.g., "Top 15%")

+- **Global Leaderboard**: Top 10 users worldwide
+  - Shows win rate, PPR, and accuracy for each player
+  - Your position highlighted in purple
+  - Gold/Silver/Bronze colors for top 3
+  - Dominance rating scores

+- **vs Global Average**: Compare your stats to worldwide averages
+  - Win rate comparison (avg: 50%)
+  - Bags In % comparison (avg: 35%)
+  - Points Per Round comparison (avg: 4.5 PPR)
+  - Visual progress bars showing your performance
+  - Color-coded indicators (green = above average, yellow/red = below)

+#### Additional Features

 - **Sample Season Data**: Load 24 sample matches to test functionality
   - Click "Load Sample" button when you have no stats